 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Meningioma.
 Use the menu to see other pages.
 Think of that menu as a roadmap for this complete guide.

 About the central nervous system

 The brain and spinal column make up the central nervous system (CNS), which controls many of the vital functions of the body.
-When a tumor forms in the CNS, it can be especially problematic and challenging to treat because a person’s thought processes, movements, and senses may be affected by the tumor and potential treatment options.
+When planning treatment for a tumor in the CNS, doctors consider how a person’s thought processes, movements, and senses may be affected by the tumor and potential treatment options.

 This guide focuses on meningioma.
 Meningioma is usually a slow-growing tumor that forms on the surface of the brain.
 It may cause significant symptoms if it grows and presses on the brain or spinal cord.
 Meningioma starts in the meningeal tissues, which are thin membranes that surround the brain and spinal cord.
 There are 3 meningeal layers: the dura mater, arachnoid, and pia mater.
 The meninges protect the brain and spinal cord and help the cerebrospinal fluid (CSF) circulate between the arachnoid and pia layers.

 Subtypes of meningioma

 Meningioma is often classified based on where it starts in the CNS.

 Falx and parasagittal meningioma.
 The falx is a membrane that sits in a groove between the left and right sides of the brain.
 It contains a large blood vessel and protects the brain.
 Parasagittal meningioma occurs at the top of the falx just on the inside of the skull.
 These are the most common types of meningioma and make up about 25% of all meningiomas.

 Convexity meningioma.
 This type of meningioma occurs on the outer surface of the brain.
 It makes up about 20% of meningiomas.

 Sphenoid meningioma.
 The sphenoidal ridge is located behind the eyes.
-This type of meningioma makes up 20% of all meningiomas.
+This type makes up 20% of meningiomas.

 Olfactory groove meningioma.
 This type of meningioma occurs near the nerves that connect the brain to the nose.
-This type makes up 10% of meningiomas.
+It makes up 10% of meningiomas.